-Component Description (1) esc key Displays system information when pressed in combination with the $\ensuremath{\text{fn}}$ key.
-(2) fn key Executes specific functions when pressed in combination with the esc key.
+Component Description (1) esc key Displays system information when pressed in combination with the \mbox{fn} key.
+(2) fn key Displays system information when pressed in combination with the esc key.
 (3) Windows key Opens the Start menu.
 NOTE: Pressing the Windows key again will close the Start menu.
 (4) Action keys Execute frequently used system functions.
 NOTE: On select products, the f5 action key turns the keyboard backlight feature off or on.
-(5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
-(6) Integrated numeric keypad When num lock is on, the keypad can be used like an external numeric keypad.
+(5) num lock key (select products only) Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(6) Integrated numeric keypad (select products only) When num lock is on, the keypad can be used like an external numeric keypad.